dynamsoft-dbr/golang/README.md

-# HTTP Post Request in Golang
+# HTTP Post Request with Base64 Barcode Image in Golang
 Send base64 image data to Dynamsoft Barcode web service by using HTTP POST request in Go.

 ## How to Use